Image biomarker standardisation initiative: Morphological features HCUG

 This feature is also called \textit{solidity} \citep{ElNaqa2009, Solomon2011}.

-\subsection{Area density - convex hull\id{7T7F}}
+\subsection{Area density (convex hull)\id{7T7F}}

-The area of the convex hull $A_{convex}$ is the sum of the areas of the faces of the convex hull, as in the calculation of the \textit{area} feature (section \ref{feat_morph_area}).
-The convex hull is identical to the one used in the \textit{volume density - convex hull} feature.
+The area of the convex hull $A_{convex}$ is the sum of the areas of the faces of the convex hull, and is computed in the same way as the \textit{surface area (mesh)} feature (section \ref{feat_morph_area}).
+The convex hull is identical to the one used in the \textit{volume density (convex hull)} feature.
 Then: